-Do copy and paste the links into your browser and take a look at how each of these article-types have been done, and done well.
+Do click on the links and take a look at how each of these article-types have been written, and done well.

 1. Recruiting Strategy: (every two weeks) you do more than just cover the names but look at the big picture of what is happening with Oregon Football and Basketball recruiting.
 Covering other sports in their recruiting is fun once in awhile as well.
 Note: you must have a passion for recruiting, and be a real recruiting junkie this one and the next Article Profile.

 2. Recruiting Update: (every week) Fans want know who Oregon is offering scholarships to for football and basketball, and who is visiting and when.
 Report who has committed to Oregon and we want videos and Twitter of them!
 You will have free access to two subscription sites that we have an agreement with to recycle their recruiting information that is at least 48 hours old, thus you will get information to our readers that most have not seen about recruiting.